Town of Sullivan's Island Provides Updates on Tropical Storm Debby

 - If you are leaving the Island overnight for the duration of the event, consider turning off your water supply at the customer shut off valve.

-Conference call # 5 is scheduled Tuesday evening at 5:00pm with Charleston County Emergency Management and National Weather Service.
-Town staff continues working to ensure every precaution has been taken in preparing for this storm event with first responders standing at the ready to provide assistance!
+Final conference call #6 is scheduled Thursday afternoon at 2PM with Charleston County Emergency Management and National Weather Service.
+Town staff will be out in force conducting post-storm damage assessments by noon Thursday.